chbergmann/OpticsWorkbench/README.md

 * Select some FreeCAD objects
 * Create Optical Absorber
 Parameters:
-- `Transparency`: Percentage of light that passes through the semi transparent absorber
 - `ReflectionRate`: Percentage of light that is reflected at the surface
+- `Transparency`: Percentage of light that passes through the semi transparent mirror.
+This is applied after ReflectionRate has been substracted
 - `collectStatistics` see [Statistics](#Statistics)